pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

 You can load additional packages via the "Load Packages" menu option under the "Packages" menu.
 We choose HTTR as we will connect to GridDB cloud instances via GridDB's web API.
 We will also use some other packages like "readr" and "jsonlite" etc. , for reading CSV files and processing JSON respectively.
 We use Web API as its simple and relieves the need of using an additional database connectivity package ODBC/JDBC.
 Also, GridDB SE as well as GridDB AE both versions support Web APIs, whereas GridDB SE does not support JDBC/ODBC.
-We can check if the required libraries HTTR and XML have been loaded in our R environment using the *sessionInfo() command The output of the sessionInfo() command looks like this on my windows machine.
+We can check if the required libraries HTTR and XML have been loaded in our R environment using the *sessionInfo()* command.
+The output of the sessionInfo() command looks like this on my windows machine.

 ![alttext](images/sessionInfo-output.png "imagetooltip")

 You can see that the required packages were loaded under the "other attached packages:" section.
 If you want to do this from the R command line instead, use the below commands to install and include packages in your code.

     install packages('httrr')
     install packages('readr')
     install.packages('jsonlite')